Creating a snapshot of your Linux or Unix instance in Amazon Lightsail

 Last updated: June 28, 2018

 You can create snapshots of your Linux/Unix-based Lightsail instances.
 An instance snapshot is a copy of the system disk and matches the original machine configuration (memory, CPU, disk size, and data transfer rate).
 If you've attached block storage disks to your instance, Lightsail copies those additional disks as part of your snapshot.
-For more information, see Instance snapshots in Amazon Lightsail.
+For more information, see Snapshots in Amazon Lightsail.

 The steps to create a snapshot of a Windows Server-based Lightsail instance are different.
 For more information, see Creating a snapshot of your Windows Server instance in Amazon Lightsail.